AdobeDocs/commerce-merchant-services.en/help/product-recommendations/install-configure.md

 ### Add Page Builder support {#pbsupport}

-Product Recommendations for Page Builder are an optional module and is installed separately.
-To use Product Recommendations with Page Builder, install the module by running the following command:
+[!DNL Product Recommendations] for Page Builder are an optional module and is installed separately.
+To use [!DNL Product Recommendations] with Page Builder, install the module by running the following command:

 ```bash
 composer require magento/module-page-builder-product-recommendations
 ```

-By enabling Product Recommendations in Page Builder, you can add an existing, active [recommendation unit](https://docs.magento.com/user-guide/cms/page-builder-add-recommendations.html) to any content created in Page Builder, such as pages, blocks, and dynamic blocks.
+By enabling [!DNL Product Recommendations] in Page Builder, you can add an existing, active [recommendation unit](https://docs.magento.com/user-guide/cms/page-builder-add-recommendations.html) to any content created in Page Builder, such as pages, blocks, and dynamic blocks.

 ### Add Visual similarity recommendation type {#vissimsupport}